Raphael: Philosophers

 Pronunciation and Recognition

-In the table below two pronunciation systems are provided.
+In the table below three pronunciation systems are shown.
 The first is the pronunciation used by Modern Greek speakers.
-The second is the artificial (“Erasmian”) pronunciation used in many Biblical Greek classes.
+The second is the pronunciation of Greek in the late Hellenistic Period, the time of the birth of early Christianity.
+The third is the artificial (“Erasmian”) pronunciation still used in some Biblical Greek classes.

 The Lower Case Greek Letters, Their Names and Pronunciations